bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/gems-and-webpack.md

 When authoring a [plugin](/docs/plugins#creating-a-gem){:data-no-swup="true"}
-or [theme](/docs/themes) for Bridgetown, you may find yourself wanting to ensure users of your plugin are able to load in your frontend assets through Webpack (such as Javascript, CSS, etc.) The best way to do this is to set up a `package.json` manifest and [publish your frontend code as a package to the NPM registry](https://docs.npmjs.com/creating-node-js-modules#create-the-file-that-will-be-loaded-when-your-module-is-required-by-another-application).
+or [theme](/docs/themes) for Bridgetown, you may find yourself wanting to ensure users of your plugin are able to load in your frontend assets through Webpack (such as JavaScript, CSS, etc.) The best way to do this is to set up a `package.json` manifest and [publish your frontend code as a package to the NPM registry](https://docs.npmjs.com/creating-node-js-modules#create-the-file-that-will-be-loaded-when-your-module-is-required-by-another-application).

 Let's assume you've been building an awesome plugin called, unsurprisingly,